jgeofil/algorihtmic-art/p5js/README.md

 # Advanced p5.js examples

-This directory showcases creative sketches that highlight powerful features of p5.js:
+This directory showcases creative sketches that highlight powerful features of p5.js.
+The examples are arranged in a loose progression of complexity:

 - **audioSpectrum.js** – Uses the p5.sound library and an FFT to draw a radial audio spectrum that reacts to a looping beat.
+- **pixelGlitch.js** – Loads an image and glitches pixels directly for a chaotic, data-bent aesthetic.
+- **terrainFlow.js** – Generates a flowing 3D noise terrain in WebGL mode, bridging toward full 3D scenes.
 - **shaderTunnel.js** – Demonstrates WebGL mode with a custom fragment shader generating a swirling colour tunnel.
-- **pixelGlitch.js** – Loads an image and glitches pixels directly for a chaotic, data-bent aesthetic.

 ## Running a sketch